 In this work, we report a novel quantum phase at $\nu = 2$ realized in rhombohedral multilayer graphene.
-This phase is distinct from previously known topological phases and is characterized by two key features: (i) a doubly spin-degenerate band carrying a total Chern number of $|C| = 1$ and non-commutative $\mathrm{SU}(2)$ gauge structure, and a skyrmionic spin texture with a magnetic winding number of 2.
-In particular, feature (i) is counterintuitive, as it defies the naive expectation that degenerate bands contribute an even Chern number.
-This unexpected behavior arises from the non-Abelian structure of the degenerate band subspace, which supports a matrix-valued Berry connection due to spin degeneracy.
+This phase is distinct from previously known topological phases and is characterized by a doubly spin-degenerate band carrying a total Chern number of $|C| = 1$ and non-commutative $\mathrm{SU}(2)$ gauge structure, and a skyrmionic spin texture with a magnetic winding number of 2.
+This unexpected behavior originates from the geometric structure of the degenerate band subspace, which supports a matrix-valued Berry connection due to spin degeneracy.
 As a result, the band topology is characterized by a nontrivial $\mathrm{SU}(2)$ holonomy, including $\mathrm{SU}(2)$ gauge flux threading the noncontractible cycles of the Brillouin zone.
 We therefore refer to this phase as a non-Abelian state.

 Using self-consistent Hartree-Fock (HF) calculations, we construct phase diagrams for rhombohedral 3-, 4-, and 5-layer graphene by systematically varying the displacement field and the characteristic period of the system, which corresponds either to a moir\'e superlattice period (in the presence of hBN) or to the intrinsic electronic order period (in its absence).
-These phase diagrams demonstrate that the non-Abelian phase appears across a wide parameter range, independent of the presence of hBN.
+These phase diagrams demonstrate that the non-Abelian phase appears across a wide parameter range.
 They also show that this phase competes with other known phases, including the quantum spin Hall (QSH) phase ~\cite{kudo2024quantum} and metallic states, which emerge under different conditions.
-Our results indicate that this non-Abelian state can emerge under experimentally realistic conditions, making it a compelling target for future experimental observation.
+Our results indicate that this non-Abelian phase can emerge under experimentally realistic conditions, making it a compelling target for future experimental observation.

-To further elucidate the nature of the non-Abelian Chern bands, we propose a minimal theoretical model based on a generic parabolic band structure, independent of the detailed band features of graphene.
-This $2 \times 2$ Hamiltonian captures the essential aspects of the non-Abelian Berry curvature and associated spin texture.
-Our analysis reveals that the system is invariant under a combined symmetry of half lattice translation and spin rotation at every momentum point in the Brillouin zone (BZ).
+To further elucidate the nature of the non-Abelian Chern bands, we introduce a minimal theoretical model based on a generic parabolic band structure.
+This $2 \times 2$ Hamiltonian captures the essential aspects of the non-Abelian properties and the associated spin texture.
+We show that the model is invariant under a combined symmetry of half-lattice translation and spin rotation at every momentum point in the Brillouin zone (BZ).
 As a consequence, the degenerate band doublet acquires noncommuting $\mathrm{SU}(2)$ holonomies upon adiabatic transport along the noncontractible cycles of the BZ, which can be viewed as $\mathrm{SU}(2)$ gauge flux threading the BZ torus.